mogenslundholm/MidiAndMusicXmlPlayer/README.md

-Quartertones and Microtones are also played as in Air a la Grecque of Charles de Lusse: https://programfabriken.com/Air_a_la_Grecque.zip and in the Turkish Makam-music.
+Quartertones and Microtones are also played as in Air a la Grecque of Charles de Lusse: https://programfabriken.com/Air_a_la_Grecque.zip

+and in the Turkish Makam-music.
+See: "Karaosmanoğlu, M. K. (2012).
+A Turkish makam music symbolic database for music information retrieval: SymbTr.
+Proc.
+Int.
+Society for Music Information Retrieval (ISMIR).

 To get better sounds you can install another Synthesizer (instead of the poor quality Windows-soundfont).
 The soundfont called "Fluid" is good.